Skip to Content

 Tulum was once a huge trading hub for the Mayan people and its steep limestone cliffs provided the perfect fortress to protect its port.
 The Tulum Ruins are what’s left of this old and impressive fortress – they’re a must-visit if you’ve never been before.

-For one, these ruins are located right on the coast some 12 meters high (30 feet) above the pearly white sand beach below – where you can swim!
-And two, it’s a very interesting archaeological site in the region.
+These ruins are located right on the coast some 12 meters high (30 feet) above the pearly white sand beach below – where you can swim!
+It’s also a very interesting archaeological site in the region, the history is like nothing you’ve seen before.

-The best way to see the Tulum Ruins is on one of the top-rated tours such as this combination tour.
-First, you’ll head to the Tulum Ruins, where your guide will tell you all about the history and cultural significance of this area.
-Afterward, you’ll have time to walk around the ruins on your own.
+First, we visited the Tulum Ruins, where our guide told us all about the history and cultural significance of this area.
+Afterward, we had time to walk around the ruins on our own, which was my favorite part of the day!

-Next, you’re headed out on a boat to explore a beautiful coral reef.
-You’ll be able to snorkel around the clear waters of the Mexican Caribbean and see all the amazing underwater life around the reef.
-Sometimes, there are even stingrays and sea turtles nearby, so it’s really a cool experience.
+Next, we hopped on a boat to explore a beautiful coral reef.
+Snorkeling in the clear waters of the Mexican Caribbean and seeing all the underwater life around the reef was nothing short of amazing!
+We even spotted stingrays and sea turtles, so it was a really cool experience.

-Finally, head to the Parque De Cenotes Yax-Muul where you’ll have about three hours here to walk around subtropical rainforests, swim in cenotes, and spot all sorts of wildlife like tropical birds and other animals.
-This is the last spot on the tour and where lunch will be held, so it’s a great time to relax fill your belly after a busy day exploring.
+Finally, we headed to the Parque De Cenotes Yax-Muul where we had about three hours here to walk around subtropical rainforests, swim in cenotes, and spot all sorts of wildlife like tropical birds and other animals.

 6. Learn to cook Mexican food